PrestaShop/prestashop.github.io/news/_posts/releases/2021-12-07-prestashop-1-7-8-2-maintenance-release.md

 ## ## Main fixes (change content)

-Below are listed some of the one regression issue we fixed in this version :
+Below is the one regression issue we fixed in this version :

 - Fix wishlist button disappearance on the category page while using any filter in faceted search.([[#](https://github.com/PrestaShop/PrestaShop/issues/15834)[26327](https://github.com/PrestaShop/PrestaShop/issues/26327)]([https://github.com/PrestaShop/PrestaShop/issues/26327](https://github.com/PrestaShop/PrestaShop/issues/26327)))